gillespilon/pytest/notes.md

 - Keyword expressions

-        pytest -v -k "file"   # runs def test*() that contain "file" in the `item id`, that is, in the def test*() name pytest --durations=N  # provides a summary of the N longest running tets, or zero to see all tests
+        " runs def test*() that contain "file" in the `item id`, that is, in the def test*() name pytest -v -k "file"
+        " provides a summary of the N longest running tets, or zero to see all tests pytest --durations=N

 # Chapter 3.
 Markers and parametrization